brawblan/ABOUTME.MD/README.md

 # 🤠 Howdy!
 I'm Brandon!

 I keep myself busy with a few things:
+- Building the next big app that will revolutionize the fitness/nutrition industry
 - Leading a large group and facilitating their needs for success
 - Writing blog posts on [Medium](https://brandonblankenstein.medium.com/)
 - Learning Full Stack Web Development with [Devslopes](https://devslopes.com/)